 6. Courses differentiated by age and experience.

 The best course framework for martial arts disciplines will have students learning in classes divided by age and experience.
-Having an ‘all in one’ class environment where young children are training alongside teens and adults simply isn’t the most conducive environment for proper learning, as the skills practised must match the students maturity and understanding.
+Having an ‘all in one’ class environment where young children are training alongside teens and adults simply aren’t the most conducive environment for proper learning, as the skills practised must match the student’s maturity and understanding.

 Some techniques are simply too dangerous to teach to a young child who may not properly understand the ramifications of using these techniques in a self-defence scenario.

 It is therefore essential to have a structured class environment, where all participants can practice safely, and with the right amount of supervision.